UIUC-iSchool-DataViz/project-fall2017/README.md

  * What you wished you had been able to do (if anything)
  * Who in the group contributed each part of the visualization (from code, data management, data cleaning, writeup, and so on.)

+## Submission

+To submit your project, send a zip or tarball of your GitHub repository to my email.